 - Only take part in the ceremony if it is means something to you.

 - Buy your rice in the morning market rather than at the street food vendors on the main road.

 - Remove your shoes during the ceremony.

 - Dress conservatively.
 Cover your shoulders, chest, and legs.

 - Do not make eye contact with the monks or touch them.

 - Be silent.

 - Women must keep their heads lower than the monks at all times.

 - Bow your head to show respect to the monks.

-After hearing JoAnn talk about participating in the ceremony, I know that she and my dad benefited by taking part in it.
-She’s told me about the history of the ceremony, why it’s still done, what the local residents’ involvement is and even about the importance of the ceremony to Buddhists.
+After hearing my dad’s wife talk about participating in the ceremony, I know that she and my dad benefited by taking part in it.
+She’s told me about the history of the tradition, why it’s still done, what the local residents’ involvement is, and even about the importance of the ceremony to Buddhists.